Manoir de Ban: Charlie Chaplin's home from 1952

-In September 1952, Charlie Chaplin was on his way to Europe to promote his film Limelight when he learned that the USA had revoked his visa.
+In September 1952, Chaplin was on his way to Europe to promote his film Limelight when he learned that the U.S. had revoked his visa.
 The Chaplin family needed a new address in Europe and, on the advice of Charlie's half-brother Sydney, they visited Switzerland.

 The family moved in on 6 January 1953.
-Although they had bought the manor furnished, the Chaplin family and their architects Burnat and Nicati renovated the property and reorganised the interior.
-Chaplin's wife Oona was pregnant with their fifth child on their arrival in Switzerland, and the couple went on to have eight children in total.
+Although they had bought the manor furnished, the Chaplin family and their architects, Burnat and Nicati, renovated the property and reorganised the interior.
+Chaplin's wife, Oona, was pregnant with their fifth child on their arrival in Switzerland, and the couple went on to have eight children in total.

-Charlie Chaplin lived at the manor for 25 years until his death in 1977.
-He spent his "happy years" there, walking in the grounds, playing with his children and hosting friends from the four corners of the globe, including Marlon Brando and Truman Capote.
+Chaplin lived at the manor for twenty-five years until his death in 1977.
+He spent his "happy years" there, walking in the grounds, playing with his children and hosting friends from the four corners of the globe, including actor Marlon Brando and writer Truman Capote.

-The artist also spent a large percentage of his time working.
-The screenplays for his films A King in New York, A Countess from Hong Kong and The Freak (which was never filmed) were written at Manoir de Ban.
+Chaplin also spent a large percentage of his time working.
+The screenplays for his films A King in New York (1957), A Countess from Hong Kong (1967) and The Freak (which was never filmed) were written at Manoir de Ban.
 He reworked the music for his films at the piano and wrote My Autobiography, published in 1964.

-Sir Charles and his wife Lady Oona are buried in Corsier-sur-Vevey cemetery.
+Sir Charles and his wife, Lady Oona, are buried in Corsier-sur-Vevey cemetery.

 Description

 The Manor

 The manor is a rectangular building with two side annexes with roof terraces.
 The facades are richly decorated for the period: the front door is flanked by fluted pilasters and the windows are outlined with fillets and rest on moulded sills on consoles.
 The window frames are topped with cornices or pediments.
 Under the hipped slate roof, the eaves are adorned with modillions.
 On the ground floor, a peristyle runs right across the back of the manor and extends onto the sides, towards the annexes.
-This Colonial-style gallery offers fabulous views of the park, the lake and the mountains.
+This Colonial-style gallery has views of the park, the lake and the mountains.

 After renovations carried out for the Chaplin family in 1952, the manor comprised nineteen rooms on three levels (the second attic floor was converted in 1977) providing 1,150m² of living space.
 In the basement lie the cellars inherited from the building's wine-making past.
 Chaplin had this area converted into constant-humidity archives to house his original works.

 The manor was richly decorated, including marble mosaics or solid-wood parquet on the floors and carvings on the walls.
-The property was furnished when Charlie Chaplin bought it.
+The property was furnished when Chaplin bought it.
 Some of the furniture, purchased by Anne de Lancey, the previous owner, originated from one of the Loire Châteaux in France.
 The Chaplin family also had their own furniture transported from California.